-“Inside the Vatican” – those three words have taken on a multitude of meanings over the past month and as with all things related to faith, I would expect them to continue to unfold over time.
+“Inside the Vatican” – those three words have taken on a multitude of meanings over the past month, and as with all things related to faith, I would expect them to continue to unfold over time.

-Just over a month ago, through a mutual and well respected friend, I met the Executive Publisher and the COO of Inside the Vatican.
-For 18 years Bob, the founder and executive publisher has been publishing the “little magazine”, as he call it, that strives to maintain journalistic integrity and independence in order to report on matters of concern to faith and the Catholic Church.
+Just over a month ago, through a mutual and well-respected friend, I met the Founder/Executive Publisher and the COO of Inside the Vatican.
+For 18 years, Dr. Robert Moynihan (Bob) has been publishing the “little magazine,” as he calls it, that strives to maintain journalistic integrity and independence in order to report on matters of concern to faith and the Catholic Church.
 In this time, Inside the Vatican has gained the public respect and praise of Bishops, Cardinals, and even Pope John Paul II.
-It also seems as though both the CIA and KGB subscribe to the magazine to stay up to date on Vatican affairs. Â Quite an impressive list of readers for a “little magazine” that has operated as a non-profit and on a shoe string budget.
+It also seems as though both the CIA and KGB subscribe to the magazine to stay up to date on Vatican affairs. Â Quite an impressive list of readers for a “little magazine” that has operated as a non-profit and on a shoestring budget for close to two decades.

-It was this passion which ultimately prompted Bob to invite me to attend a Symposium for the Foundation for Evangelization through the Media this past weekend. Â The symposium hosted, among others, Archbishop Celli, the President of the Pontifical Council for Social Communications, some of the worlds must successful business men and women, and professionals throughout the Catholic media world.
+It was this passion that ultimately prompted Bob to invite me to attend a Symposium for the Foundation for Evangelization through the Media this past weekend. Â The symposium hosted, among others, Archbishop Celli, who is the President of the Pontifical Council for Social Communications.
+Some of the world’s most successful businessmen and women and professionals throughout the Catholic media world were there as well.
 The symposium was held in Rome and those of us that attended were given the opportunity to go “Inside the Vatican” – a unique experience to say the least.

-- I found great hope in the fact that the Holy See is embracing new technologies and taking serious the new media.
-More than their presence at the event, I was rather surprised and excited to learn how spot on, and even forward thinking, a couple of their internal initiatives are. Â They are truly “high impact”.
+- I found great hope in the fact that the Holy See is embracing new technologies and taking seriously new media.
+More than their presence at the event, I was rather surprised and excited to learn how spot-on, and even forward-thinking, a couple of their internal initiatives are. Â They are truly “high impact.”

 - It was inspiring to see people of faith gather from around the world to share their time, talent, and resources.
 As the biggest “nobody” in an otherwise “Who’s Who?” event, I was encouraged by the humility, collaboration, and alignment of mission amongst many of the big names.
 I had the feeling as we left that the connections that were made would lead to some great things – both in the business world and for the Church.

 - I gained significant exposure and insight into how the Vatican works. Â It’s easy to forget that it’s a vast, ancient, and complex organization and that I undoubtedly have very little insight into the reasons why things occur.
-I went exacerbated that, among other things, the vatican website reminds me of 1994 and left with an appreciation for the reality that while many insiders may share my frustration, there are a multitude of factors that I have no insight into that may impact their ability to make change.
+I went to Rome exacerbated that, among other things, the Vatican website reminds me of 1994.
+I left with an appreciation for the reality that while many insiders may share my frustration, there are a multitude of factors that I have no insight into that impact their ability to make change.
 While the Church is undoubtedly a bit too bureaucratic, meeting the people at the Vatican changes your perspective.